 Dolores McCandless recalled seeing “black smoke” as she looked over the hill.
 She stopped at Paul’s Market to grab a few groceries when she saw a tree fall and the “smoke” heading her way.
-Her 1978 Oldsmobile that she was in was lifted and dropped into the Spotlight 88 Drive-Theater, which was destroyed.
-She was covered in glass but found a ride home.
+Her 1978 Oldsmobile that she was in was lifted and dropped into the Spotlight 88 Drive-in Theater, which was destroyed.
+She was covered in glass.
+She was able to find a ride home.
 Her home was destroyed.
 Dolores suffered hearing loss in one ear, which she thinks is from having the glass particles vacuumed out of her ear.
-She has osteoarthritis, which she thinks related to the “squeezing” she felt from the tornado’s pressure.
+She has osteoarthritis, which she thinks is related to the “squeezing” she felt from the tornado’s pressure.
 She also said to the Beaver Valley Times, that for years after the tornado, she would pick tiny flakes of glass from her skin on the left side of her face, nearest the driver’s side window that shattered.
-Her car’s title was found on the Hess Farm, near State College, 170 miles away.
+Her car’s title was found on the Hess Farm, near State College, 120 miles away.

 (9:25pm - 10:15pm)

 - 6 Fatalities; 60 injuries

 - Path Length: 19 miles, Path Width: 1.5 miles